nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-load-dynamically-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

-Adds a demo portal app (SPA) to the _Mashroom Portal_ that shows how portal apps can be loaded dynamically via client-side JavaScript API.
+Adds a demo App (Microfrontend) to the _Mashroom Portal_ that shows how portal apps can be loaded dynamically via client-side JavaScript API.

 ## Usage